Brian-Pho/Textbook-Notes/content/posts/other/quotes/index.md

 - You'll never get her if you just keep staring at her Facebook page.
 - From a female friend who went to an engineering school: "The odds are good, but the goods are odd."
 - Watching a graduation ceremony is like sitting through a movie thats entirely end credits.
 - A girl says "Taken but not appreciated" in response to being given some advice about something.
-Someone responds with "I didn't ask for the title of your autobiography"
+Someone responds with "I didn't ask for the title of your autobiography".
-- "Suppose we've chosen the wrong god.
-Every time we go to church we're just making him madder and madder." - Homer J. Simpson
+- Suppose we've chosen the wrong god.
+Every time we go to church we're just making him madder and madder. - Homer J. Simpson
 - Those people who think they know everything are a great annoyance to those of us who do.
 - Why do I need to fight a depressed dude when I can just wait.
 - "Why does everyone always hate my girlfriend right when they meet her?"
 "It saves time."
-- "The story so far: In the beginning the Universe was created.
-This has made a lot of people very angry and been widely regarded as a bad move." - Douglas Adams, The Hitchhiker's Guide to the Galaxy
+- The story so far: In the beginning the Universe was created.
+This has made a lot of people very angry and been widely regarded as a bad move. - The Hitchhiker's Guide to the Galaxy

+## Other

+- Even today on cruise ships it's women and children first, not because men should be able to swim across an ocean but because we are disposable.
+- It's called The American Dream for a reason, you have to be asleep to believe it.
+- Management is doing things right; leadership is doing the right things.
+- The only time you look in your neighbor's bowl is to make sure that they have enough.
+You don't look in your neighbor's bowl to see if you have as much as them.
+- The time to worry is when I quit yelling at you because that means I've decided you're not worth the effort.
+- My thoughts are stars I cannot fathom into constellations.
+- No. You’ve got it wrong Steve.
+Everything you didn’t circle just became your ‘avoid at all cost list’.
+No matter what, these things get no attention from you until you’ve succeeded with your top 5.
+- The only thing that interferes with my learning is my education.
+- Arguing that you don't care about privacy because you have nothing to hide is no different than saying you don't care about free speech because you have nothing to say.
+- The best argument against democracy is a five-minute conversation with the average voter. - Winston Churchill
+- The essence of finance is time travel.
+Saving is about moving resources from the present into the future; financing is about moving resources from the future back into the present.
+- The problem with the world is that the intelligent people are full of doubts, while the stupid ones are full of confidence.
+- To see a World in a Grain of Sand, And a Heaven in a Wild Flower,  Hold Infinity in the palm of your hand, And Eternity in an hour.
+- It’s absurd to bury something much more valuable than a Bentley: your organs.
+- Starmaker rock is such a cooler name than flint.
+- Telling a guy to "man up" is the same as telling a woman to "get back in the kitchen"
+- That dwelling in the past only wastes your present and shortens your future.
+- If you don’t do it right the first time, someone else is going to have to do it.
+- Computer science actually began with its “theory of everything.”
+- INTJs are the coldest humans, INTPs are the warmest robots.
+- Dude, without feelers we would burn the world to see what colour the smoke is. - INTP
+- Our foremost desire of logic puts us at odds to the illogical humanity.
+- In a case like this, there is very little cost to a false positive.
+But there may be a huge cost to a false negative.
+- And our best friend for this activity?
+The clear blue sky.
+The blue sky seems like it was invented to help humans pretend the Situation doesn’t exist, serving as the perfect whimsical backdrop to shield us from reality.
+- Uber, the world’s largest taxi company, owns no vehicles.
+Facebook, the world’s most popular media owner, creates no content.
+And Airbnb, the world’s largest accommodation provider, owns no real estate.
+Something interesting is happening. - Tom Goodwin
+- Don't be a dick to your dog. he's a few years of your life, but you are all of his.
+- He thinks I am myth made man.
+- Because I'm on the spectrum and it is a very cruel thing to subject someone to dating me.
+- Now they pass it by Congress who will carefully evaluate the plan and eventually come to the conclusion that sending people in rockets to other planets is a waste of money better spend on sending rockets into people on this planet.
+- Don’t save what is left after spending; spend what is left after saving.
+- concentrate to make money; diversify to keep money
+- Postulates are based on assumption and adhered to by faith.
+Nothing in the Universe can shake them.
+- Laws should expire every 19 years - Earth belongs to the living, not the dead.
+- If you're not doing anything shady in your house you don't need blinds or locks either!
+- We measure loss when we flip the counter from dead to living.
+- While women are portrayed as sex objects, men are portrayed as success objects.